klieret/AnkiPandas/README.rst

 **NOTE: THIS PROJECT IS STILL AT AN EARLY DEVELOPMENT VERSION.
 TRY OUT WITH CARE AND EXPECT INTERFACE CHANGES.**

+**CURRENT STATUS**: Most read access is working and tested.
+Write access will be added soon.

 Description
 -----------